 You chose a place for the commission of your crime which was remarkably public and which would have the most dramatic impact.

 It follows that you brought the broader community into this case in a way that’s rarely if ever been seen before.
 It offends our collective conscience.

 Earlier this month, a long-time supporter of the Aussie football team the Collingwood Magipies was stripped of his membership for a racial slur against Joel Wilkinson, a player for the Gold Coast Suns.
 The slur was heard by Magpies midfielder Dale Thomas during a match between the teams and he reported it.
 The issue was made public in an effort to educate spectators on inappropriate crowd behavior.

 In the aftermath of significant flooding in the state of Queensland last year, thousands of volunteers offered unconditional assistance.
 It’s a remarkable contrast to the looting, violence, and criminal activity that erupted in the aftermath of Hurricane Katrina.

 That’s mateship.
 It means supporting the underdog, considering the broader community ahead of your own needs sometimes in order that everyone may have equal opportunity.

 Is it a superficial observation?
-Perhaps.
-It doesn’t make it less true, but it is certainly more complex than this.
+Perhaps and it is a generalisation.
+It doesn’t make it less true; it’s just more complex than this.
 In the United States, individualism versus community is one clearest dividing lines between conservatives and progressive.
 Americans, like Australians, are a generous people.
 And Australia, like America, struggles with issues of privilege and inequality especially where Aboriginals and asylum seekers are concerned.
-But it is a significant difference that is readily felt after spending a short amount of time in both countries.
+Neverthelss, it is a significant difference that is readily felt after spending a short amount of time in both countries.